 But there’s a problem for beachcombers hoping to find some of the colorful sea treasures.
 Sea glass hunting at Davenport beach isn’t strolling along a shoreline picking up pretty colored glass.
 This is extreme sea glass hunting, usually performed in full wetsuits by surfers or divers who know the surf.
 The spot where the choice “nuggets” wash up for about a half-second before the next wave comes is known as “the pit,” and there’s never really dry sand there at all—just the ocean, its crashing waves often as high as 20 feet or more, pounding against a cliff.

 The bravest of the hunters line up at high tide in an almost hierarchical formation, in alternating order of fearlessness.
 The deeper in the pit, the less warning you have when the waves come.
 Extreme glassers in the pit have two choices when the huge waves arrive: curl up in a ball in the sand, “duck-dive” the wave and let it roll over you, or brace against it.
 It’s risky: if the wave wins control, you may get to sit and go for a ride, or get thrown into spin cycle in the biggest washing machine of them all, with huge rocks in the mix.
 The very rocks that work to tumble the glass you seek are now pummeling your shins, ankles, and other extremities.
 Severe bruising and broken limbs are commonplace.
-Immigrant workers in plain clothes wearing sneakers perch on narrow ridges along the cliff, jumping down between waves to try to snatch the valuable sea treasures for selling to tourists on weekends; they scramble quickly back up before the next wave pounds the cliff.
+Some hunters in plain clothes wearing sneakers perch on narrow ridges along the cliff, jumping down between waves to try to snatch the valuable sea treasures for selling to tourists on weekends; they scramble quickly back up before the next wave pounds the cliff.